Bradycardia

 This can cause disturbances such as fainting, dizziness and fatigue.
 These disorders may lead to the implantation of a pacemaker.
 Various tests may need to be performed, some of which you may have previously experienced, such as electrocardiography (ECG), 24-hour continuous electrocardiographic recording (Holter), and heart rhythm monitoring via temporary catheters leading into the heart (electrophysiological investigation).

-Bradycardia Patients Abnormal Heartbeat bradycardia2 2
+Bradycardia Bradycardia Abnormal Electrical Impulse 2

 What is bradycardia?